A roundup of things lost, including gold scams, castaways, hallucinogenic kids shows, desert citadels, and animal war

-The pigeon was assailed almost immediately, shot multiple times, yet somehow made it 25 miles to headquarters in under half an hour.
+The pigeon was immediately assailed and shot multiple times, yet somehow made the 25 mile journey to headquarters in under half an hour.
 The air assault was redirected, and medics saved Cher Ami’s life, even fashioning a prosthetic wooden leg.
 The pigeon died from war wounds in June of 1919, after being awarded the Croix de Guerre medal.
 Later, she was inducted into the racing pigeon hall of fame, received a gold medal from the Organized Bodies of American Racing Pigeon Fanciers (really), and was featured on Time’s list of top ten heroic animals.
-She was counted among the most well-known heroes of WWI, and is now on display in the Smithsonian (alongside fellow first world war animal hero, Sergeant Stubby, to be discussed at a later date).
+She was counted among the most well-known heroes of WWI, and is now on display in the Smithsonian, alongside fellow first world war animal hero Sergeant Stubby.

-Meanwhile, the Lost Battalion, under siege for nearly a week, suffered ⅔ casualties; fewer than 200 men escaped.
-Charles Whittlesey, the commander (played by Rick Schroder in the 2001 TV movie), was promoted for his leadership and awarded multiple medals, probably suffered from severe post-traumatic stress and killed himself in 1921.
+The Lost Battalion, under siege for nearly a week, suffered 2/3 casualties, and fewer than 200 men escaped.
+Charles Whittlesey, the commander (played by Rick Schroder in the 2001 TV movie), was promoted for his leadership and awarded multiple medals but also suffered from severe post-traumatic stress and killed himself in 1921.

 • • •